Step 1 - Get the request (application).

 In the court clerk’s office, ask for all the forms that you will need to file for a domestic violence restraining order.
 You can also find links to forms online on our CA Download Court Forms page.
-Be sure to tell the clerk if you think you need protection right away and want a Temporary (ex parte) Restraining Order.
-You should be given an instruction booklet in court (called “DV-150”) for line-by-line instructions on how to fill out the forms.
+Be sure to tell the clerk if you think you need protection right away and want a temporary ex parte restraining order.
+You should be given an instruction booklet in court for line-by-line instructions on how to fill out the forms.

 Give your forms to the clerk.
 S/he will then give them to the judge who may or may not want to speak to you.
-Only a judge can review your application for (and give you) a temporary (ex parte) restraining order.
-The judge may give you the order the same day you ask for it, but if you file in a really busy court or if you file late in the day, the order might not be signed until the next court day.
+The judge will review your application for a temporary ex parte restraining order and may grant you an ex parte temporary order that same day.
+However, if you file in a really busy court or if you file late in the day, the order might not be signed until the next court day.
 If you get a temporary restraining order, it will last from the time you file for your restraining order until your full court hearing.
 If you file your petition for a DVRO electronically, the temporary ex parte order will be issued electronically.1

 Whether or not you get a temporary order, the clerk will tell you when to come back for your court hearing, generally about three weeks later.
 The clerk should write down when and where your hearing will be on the copies of your court forms.

 Note: You must go to the scheduled court hearing.
-If you do not go, the judge may dismiss (throw out) your case.
-If you absolutely cannot go for some reason, call the court clerk to find out how to get a continuance (this is when the hearing is rescheduled for a later date) and have the temporary order reissued.
+If you do not go, the judge may dismiss your case.
+If you absolutely cannot go for some reason, call the court clerk to find out how to get a continuance for a later date and have the temporary order reissued.
 According to the law, either party may request a continuance of the hearing, which the judge should grant if there is “good cause” to do so.
-The request may be made in writing before or at the hearing or orally at the hearing.1
+The request may be made in writing before or at the hearing or orally at the hearing.2

 Step 4 - Service of process

-You do not have to pay to have the court forms served on the abuser if law enforcement serves the papers.
-The sheriff or marshal can serve domestic violence restraining orders for free2 but your county may require that you fill out a “fee waiver application” first.
-If you hire a professional process server to serve the abuser, you must pay him/her on your own.
+You do not have to pay to have the court forms served on the abuser if law enforcement serves the papers.2 If you hire a professional process server to serve the abuser, you must pay him/her on your own.

 If you were not able to have the abuser served before the court date, you can ask the judge for a new hearing date and another temporary restraining order.
 There is a specific form that will need to be filled out to request that the hearing is continued and it must be done before the hearing.
-You can go to the CA Courts website for more information and links to all of these forms or ask the court clerk.
 If the judge believes that you made a “diligent effort” to accomplish personal service, the judge can allow an alternative method of service if there is reason to believe that the abuser is purposefully avoiding (evading) service.
 Alternative methods of service include, but are not limited to: